 - How does your child deal with routine and transitions?
 How will travel affect children in regards to their routine and what obstacles need to be considered?
 What portions of the routine from home can be transported, maintained and/or adapted for travel? - What kind of foods or dietary changes need to be addressed?
-What will you do with a picky eater?
-(Suggestion bring their favorite foods and snacks.) - How will you handle the potential disruption of the child's routine, especially on days when the program moves (e.g.
+What will you do with a picky eater? (suggestion bring their favorite foods and snacks)? - How will you handle the potential disruption of the child's routine, especially on days when the program moves (e.g. travel days)?
+How will you handle unexpected (for 'typical toddler to preschool') behavior from your child, especially if the child is near the student group? - Spouses/partners should be prepared to be a single parent for a significant portion of the program, especially if you maintain a shared-parenting model at home.
+Depending on the program, leaders may be busy in the evenings with student dinners, reflection or debriefing meetings or events.

-2 Spencer, Sarah E. and Tuma, Kathy, The Guide to Successful Short-term Programs Abroad, 2nd Ed., Washington, D.C.: NAFSA, 2007.
+1 Spencer, Sarah E. and Tuma, Kathy, The Guide to Successful Short-term Programs Abroad, 2nd Ed., Washington, D.C.: NAFSA, 2007.
+Page 6 of 10